-Unless you’re putting a check in an envelope, you’re probably going to encounter some kids of fees for sending your money, including:
+Unless you’re putting a check in an envelope, you’re probably going to encounter some fees for sending your money, including:

 Transfer fees.
 These are typically a percentage of the total amount being sent, though they can be a flat fee for smaller amounts.